bower/bower.github.io/docs/config.md

 _Object_ or _String_

 The registry config.
 Can be an object or a string.
-If a string is used, all the property values bellow will have its value.
+If a string is used, all the property values below will have its value.
 Defaults to the bower registry URL.

 If your organization wishes to maintain a private registry, you may change the values below.